AmoghT23/AmoghT23/README.md

 ## Hi, I'm Amogh 👋 <br>
-A Digital Design and Verification Enthusiast 🤖
+##A Digital Design and Verification Enthusiast 🤖

----
 MS Electrical and Computer Engineering | Portland State University Digital Design and Verification | Computer Architecture BE Electronics and Telecommunication | SCTR's Pune Institute of Computer Technology